How to Do the Good Morning ExerciseAug 28, 2020

-Whatever the case may be, the good morning exercise is simple move that activates your core and engages a handful of your body’s most powerful muscles, including your hamstrings and glutes.
-It also strengthens your erector spinae, which are muscles that help stabilize and extend your vertebral column, says Trevor Thieme, C.S.C.S., and Openfit’s senior manager of fitness and nutrition content.
+Whatever the case may be, the good morning exercise is a simple move that activates your core and engages a handful of your body’s most powerful muscles, including your hamstrings and glutes.
+It also strengthens your erector spinae, which are muscles that help stabilize and extend your vertebral column, says Trevor Thieme, C.S.C.S., and Openfit’s director of fitness and nutrition content.
 “The greatest misconception about the good morning is that it’s bad for your back,” he adds.
 “When performed correctly, it actually has the opposite effect.”

 How to Do the Good Morning Exercise With Perfect Form